nrrb/tao-te-ching/21_the_empty_heart/README.md

 By this.

-UKLG: Mysticism rises from and returns to the irreducible, unsayable reality of “this.”
+> **Note** UKLG: Mysticism rises from and returns to the irreducible, unsayable reality of “this.”
 “This” is the Way.
 This is the way.